 - A personalized bird feeder.
 This is particularly appropriate if the pet they lost was a bird.

-- A personalized storybook, created to show an adventure featuring them and their dog or other playful pet.
+- A personalized storybook to show an adventure featuring them and their dog or other playful pet.

 - A memorial bookmark with a poem about loving animals or friends after they are gone.

 - A dog tag.
-This is a more masculine type of jewelry, but can be worn by anyone.
-It can also be used as a keychain or hung from the rearview mirror in a vehicle.
+This may seem like a more masculine type of jewelry, but anyone can wear it!
+It also doubles as a keychain or can hang from the rearview mirror in a vehicle.

 Cremation Sympathy Gifts for Pet Loss

-- With a small amount of the pet’s ashes, you can incorporate a part of the pet into a piece of artwork made of glass.
+- Incorporate a part of the pet into a piece of artwork made of glass.
 Glass sheets can be heated and colored, then formed to make shapes or symbols of various sizes.
 You can create a small figurine, a design to be hung on a wall or in a window, or a sphere that can be held in the palm of your hand.
 You could also shape the glass into a heart or other special form.

 - Give them a capsule keychain that can hold some of the remains, such as ashes or even fur or feathers.

 - If it doesn’t feel too personal, you may also wish to give a close friend or family member an urn or decorative container to hold the remains.
-This allows them to keep their pet in their home and displayed in a place of honor, such as a mantle.
+This allows them to keep their pet in their home and display the urn in a place of honor, such as a mantle.

 Pet Loss Sympathy Gifts of Comfort

-Instead of choosing commemorative sympathy gifts for pet loss, you may also wish to simply support your friend or family member with something that brings them comfort.
+Instead of or in addition to commemorative sympathy gifts for pet loss, you may also wish to support your friend or family member with something that brings them comfort.
 Providing service or sending sympathy gift baskets can help relieve stress while they are taking the time they need to grieve.

 - Bring them food.
 Any time a friend or family member experiences a tragedy, it is a great idea to bring them a meal or their favorite treat.
 During the grieving process, many people will forget about eating.
 Others will appreciate the comfort food as a pick-me-up.
-One great option is a gourmet gift basket from Spoonful of Comfort, which includes soup, rolls, cookies, and a ladle in a beautiful package.
+One great thoughtful option created for someone grieving is the Pet Loss Sympathy Package, which includes soup, rolls, cookies, and a ladle in a beautifully put together box.

 - Give them a cozy blanket or weighted blanket to wrap up in.
 You could even turn it into a gift basket by adding a mug, some cocoa mix, and fuzzy socks.

-- Offer to run errands for them, such as grocery shopping, to lighten their load.
+- Offer to run errands, such as grocery shopping, to lighten their load.

 - Help them clean up or hire a cleaning service.